s-hfarooq/XPS-15-9570-PopOS-Tweaks/README.md

 # XPS-15-9570-PopOS-Tweaks

 ## Install Pop!_OS
   Create a Pop!_OS installation media by downloading the ISO from [System76's website](https://system76.com/pop) (NVIDIA variant since this laptop has a 1050Ti Max-Q).
-Use the 19.04 version - I've experienced issues with graphics switching with 18.04lts where I wasn't able to enable the NVIDIA card after rebooting a couple times.
+Use the 19.10 version.
 Once downloaded, plug in a USB stick and use a tool like [Rufus](https://rufus.ie/) or [Etcher](https://www.balena.io/etcher/) to create the installation media.

   Restart the system and press F12 on boot to get into the boot menu.
 Boot in UEFI mode from the installer you just created.
 From there, follow on screen instructions to install Pop!_OS.